jmheretik/Hough/README.md

 Hough line detection for Android
 =====
-The installation Hough.apk file can be found <a href="https://github.com/jmedveckyh/Hough/blob/master/apk/Hough.apk">here</a>.
+The installation file Hough.apk can be downloaded from <a href="https://github.com/jmedveckyh/Hough/blob/master/apk/Hough.apk">here</a>.